Neutron lifetime and dark decay of the neutron and hydrogen

 It is instructive to follow the time evolution of the neutron lifetime as it is reflected in the Particle Data Group (PDG) editions of last years.
 PDG 2010 \cite{PDG2010} summarises available experimental results and adopts the world average $\tau = 885.7 \pm 0.8$~s.
-However, it discards the result $\tau = 878.5 \pm 0.8$~s of most accurate measurements reported by the Serebrov's group in 2005 \cite{Serebrov:2005}, with the following comment: {\it ``SEREBROV 05 result is $6.5\sigma$ deviations from our average of previous results and $5.6\sigma$ deviations from the previous most precise result (that of ARZUMANOV 00)''}, since by that time results of the beam and trap experiments other than Serebrov's were in good agreement.
-However, already the next edition, PDG 2012 \cite{PDG2012}, adopts a world average $\tau = 880.1 \pm 1.1$~s, rather distant from the previous PDG 2010 one, and also with larger error-bars.
+However, it discards the result of most accurate measurements reported by the Serebrov's group in 2005, $\tau = 878.5 \pm 0.8$~s \cite{Serebrov:2005}, with the following comment: {\it ``SEREBROV 05 result is $6.5\sigma$ deviations from our average of previous results and $5.6\sigma$ deviations from the previous most precise result (that of ARZUMANOV 00)''}, since by that time results of all beam and trap experiments (excluding that of Serebrov's) were in good agreement.
+However, already the next edition, PDG 2012 \cite{PDG2012}, adopted a world average $\tau = 880.1 \pm 1.1$~s, rather distant from the previous PDG 2010 one, and also with larger error-bars.
 This value suffered only minor changes in following PDG editions \cite{PDG2014,PDG2016}.
-Namely, PDG 2016 quotes its value as $\tau = 880.2 \pm 1.0$~s \cite{PDG2016}, without the latest results of Refs. \cite{Pattie:2017,Serebrov:2017} being included.
+Namely, PDG 2018 quotes its value as $\tau = 880.2 \pm 1.0$~s \cite{PDG2018}, without the latest results of Refs. \cite{Ezhov:2014,Pattie:2017,Serebrov:2017} being included.
 What has happened between the PDG 2010 and PDG 2012 editions?
-First, the result of Serebrov's experiment \cite{Serebrov:2005} was included, and second, in 2010 Serebrov and Fomin critically reanalyzed the results of trap experiments performed before 2005 and found a systematic error of about 6~s \cite{Serebrov:2010}.
-In consequence, many experimental groups themselves reevaluated their previous results and adopted new corrected values (Refs. \cite{Steyerl:2012,Arzumanov:2012}) while also results of new trap measurements \cite{Pichlmaier:2010} were published, all consistent with the previously discarded result of Ref. \cite{Serebrov:2005}.
-However, the beam results showed quite an opposite trend.
+First, the result of Serebrov's experiment \cite{Serebrov:2005} was included, and second, in 2010 Serebrov and Fomin critically reanalyzed the results of all trap experiments performed before 2005 and found a systematic error of about 6~s \cite{Serebrov:2010}.
+In consequence, many experimental groups themselves reevaluated their previous results and adopted new corrected values (see Refs. \cite{Steyerl:2012,Arzumanov:2012}).
+By the time, also results of new trap measurements \cite{Pichlmaier:2010} were published, all consistent with the previously discarded result of Ref. \cite{Serebrov:2005}.

+On the other side, the beam results showed quite an opposite trend.
 The re-analysis of previous beam measurements brought to larger value of $\tau_\beta$ with smaller error-bars \cite{Yue:2013}.
-In this way, the discrepancy between the neutron lifetimes measured in the trap and beam experiments became evident.
+In this way, the discrepancy between the neutron lifetimes measured in the trap and beam experiments became rather evident what renders the situation more enigmatic.